Spanish profanity: Panocha

 In Colombia, Mexico and the Philippines, panocha (or panoche) refers generally to sweet breads or cakes, or, more specifically, to a raw, coarse form of sugar produced there.
 It is also a fudge made with brown sugar, butter, cream or milk, and nuts (penuche).
 In New Mexico it means a sprouted-wheat pudding.
 In the southwestern United States outside of Northern New Mexico (and in northern Mexico and some places in Cuba), however, it often refers to the female genitalia.
 Use of this word has been known to cause embarrassment among Hispanos of New Mexico when speaking with Mexicans from Mexico.
 The word is a combination of penuche and panoja meaning "ear of corn", from the Latin panicula (from whence comes the English word "panicle"—pyramidal, loosely branched flower cluster).

 Cuca

 Cuca (short for cucaracha, lit.: "cockroach") is used in Honduras, Guatemala, Panama, Venezuela, southeastern México and Colombia.
-Slightly milder than coño, and is almost inoffensive in the Dominican Republic.

-In the Dominican Republic it is a common term for a parrot.

-In Chile it is criminal slang for paddy wagon.
+It is slightly milder than coño, and almost inoffensive in the Dominican Republic.
+In the Dominican Republic it is a common term for a parrot, whereas in Chile it is criminal slang for police van.
 In general, it is used to refer to something considered scary.
 It is also an inoffensive word for penis that many children use in Spain.
 It also has a slightly archaic use in Spain.

-In Latin America it may describe a congenial, outgoing person with a gift for flattery ("Julia is very cuca") or ("Eddie is so cuco; look at all the friends he has.").

-In Nicaragua and in the Canary Islands, it is used as slang for "penis."
+In Nicaragua and in the Canary Islands, it is also used as slang for "penis."
+In Latin America, it may describe a congenial, outgoing person with a gift for flattery ("Julia is very cuca") or ("Eddie is so cuco; look at all the friends he has."), and is occasionally used as a shortened nickname for those named Refugia (The male equivalent for Refugio being Cuco).
 It is often the diminutive of the name María del Refugio.
 In Cuba, it is also used as a term for a charley horse.